The World is My Home

 Side-Programs

-This is an open program for films that advocate efforts towards solidarity for human rights, democracy, justice and freedom.
+An open program for films that advocate efforts towards solidarity, human rights, democracy, justice and freedom.

-Finally, we have an open program for films that focus on the areas of the world affected by war, conflict, occupation or civil war.
+In this section, we have an open program for films that focus on areas of the world affected by war, conflict, occupation or civil war.

-In this section we will present films made by non-exiled filmmakers about immigrants and people who live in exile, in an attempt to see another point-of-view: a look from the outside.
+Finally, the festival present films made by non-exiled filmmakers about immigrants and people who live in exile, in an attempt to see from another point-of-view: a look from the outside.